Identifiable paths and cycles in linear compartmental models: Background

 For a model $(G, In, Out, Leak)$ where there is a leak in every compartment (i.e. $Leak = V$), it can greatly simplify the representation to use the fact that the diagonal entries of $A(G)$ are the only places where the parameters $a_{0i}$ appear.
 Since these are algebraically independent parameters, we can introduce a new algebraically independent parameter $a_{ii}$ for the diagonal entries (i.e. we make the substitution $a_{ii} = -a_{0i}-\sum_{k: i \rightarrow k \in E}{a_{ki}}$) to get generic parameter values along the diagonal.
 Identifiability questions in such a model are equivalent to identifiability questions in the model with this reparametrized matrix.

-We will be considering graphs that have some special connectness properties.
+We will be considering graphs that have some special connectedness properties.
 We define these properties now, as well as the basic algebraic structures (monomial paths and cycles) we will be working over.

-\begin{defn} A directed graph $G$ is \textit{strongly connected} if there exists a directed path from each vertex to every other vertex.
+\begin{defn} A directed graph $G$ is \textit{connected} if each pair of vertices in the graph is joined by an undirected path.
+A directed graph $G$ is \textit{strongly connected} if there exists a directed path from each vertex to every other vertex.
 A directed graph $G$ is \textit{inductively strongly connected} with respect to vertex $1$ if each of the induced subgraphs $G_{\{1, \ldots, i\}}$ is strongly connected for $i = 1, \ldots, n$ for some ordering of the vertices $1,\ldots,i$ which must start at vertex $1$. \end{defn}

 \begin{defn} A \textit{closed path} in a directed graph $G$ is a sequence of vertices $i_{0},i_{1}, i_{2}, \ldots, i_{k}$ with $i_{k} = i_{0}$ and such that $i_{j+1} \to i_{j}$ is an edge for all $j = 0, \ldots, k-1$.
 A \textit{cycle} in $G$ is a closed path with no repeated vertices.
-To a cycle $C = i_{0},i_{1}, i_{2}, \ldots, i_{k}$, we associate the monomial $a^{C} = a_{i_{1}i_{2}}a_{i_{2}i_{3}}\cdots a_{i_{k}i_{1}}$, which we refer to as a \textit{monomial cycle}.
+To a cycle $C = i_{0},i_{1}, i_{2}, \ldots, i_{k}$, we associate the monomial $a^{C} = a_{i_{0}i_{1}}a_{i_{1}i_{2}}\cdots a_{i_{k}i_{0}}$, which we refer to as a \textit{monomial cycle}.
 If a monomial cycle $a^{C}$ has length $k$, we refer to it as a $k$-cycle. \end{defn}

 Note that we also include the monomial cycles $a_{ii}$ which are $1$-cycles, or \textit{self-cycles}.

 \begin{defn} A \textit{path} from vertex $i_{k}$ to vertex $i_{0}$ in a directed graph $G$ is a sequence of vertices $i_{0},i_{1}, i_{2}, \ldots, i_{k}$ such that $i_{j+1} \to i_{j}$ is an edge for all $j = 0, \ldots, k-1$.
 To a path $P = i_{0},i_{1}, i_{2}, \ldots, i_{k}$, we associate the monomial $a^{P} = a_{i_{0}i_{1}}a_{i_{1}i_{2}}\cdots a_{i_{k-1}i_{k}}$, which we refer to as a \textit{monomial path}.
 If a monomial path $a^{P}$ has length $k$, we refer to it as a $k$-path. \end{defn}